 - Religious affiliated organizations

 - Political or lobbying organizations

-- Community or private foundations, or other organizations that merely redistribute to other eligible organizations aggregated contributions
+- Community or private foundations, or organizations that redistribute aggregated contributions to other eligible organizations

 - Disease-related or health-focused organizations

 - Boy and Girl Scouts programs or similar organizations

 - Charities and initiatives based outside the U.S.

 - Organizations whose programs have an international and/or national scope

 - Civic leagues